 Along with that summary was 4 pages of character sketches by Chris Stevens, helping solidify the ideas presented with his professional quality art:

 It’s not perfect, but it is concise.
 You read it and are well informed about the core concept: These two guys are ass-kicking monster hunters and this series is going to be an irreverent fantasy-adventure romp.
 Conan the Barbarian meets a buddy cop film.
 Got it.

-(Update May 2015– I’ve recently posted my pitch document for Wayward, new creator-owned series as well.
+(Update May 2015– I’ve recently posted the pitch document for Wayward, my new creator-owned series as well.
 Check that our HERE.)